cxw620/rust-polyglot/docs/ownership.rst

 This incompleteness is often encountered in practice.

+When you find your program is rejected by the borrow checker, firstly try the compiler's suggestions, which are generally very good
+(especially if the programmer is new to Rust).

-When you find your program is rejected by the borrow checker, the right approach is to flail semi-randomly applying the various tactics you're aware of.
+If that fails, the right approach is to flail semi-randomly applying the various tactics you're aware of.
 When the program compiles, it is correct.